smartface/sf-plugin-firebase/README.md

 ##### confirmPasswordReset

 Changes the user's password to newPassword for the account for which the code is valid.
 Code validity can be checked with verifyPasswordResetCode(String).
 This use case is only valid for signed-out users, and behavior is undefined for signed-in users.
 Password changes for signed-in users should be made using updatePassword(String).

+    Possible error codes:

+    + `WeakPassword` - Indicates an attempt to set a password that is considered too weak.
+    + `OperationNotAllowed` - Indicates the administrator disabled sign in with the specified identity provider.
+    + `ExpiredActionCode` - Indicates the OOB code is expired.
+    + `InvalidActionCode` - Indicates the OOB code is invalid.

 ```javascript
 auth.confirmPasswordReset('code', 'newPassword', function(isSuccess, error) {